 Alexandria is a medium-sized city located in the state of Louisiana.
-With a population of 47,889 people and 17 constituent neighborhoods, Alexandria is the tenth largest community in Louisiana.
+With a population of 45,275 people and 18 constituent neighborhoods, Alexandria is the tenth largest community in Louisiana.

 Alexandria is an extremely ethnically-diverse city.
 The people who call Alexandria home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Alexandria residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Alexandria include English, Irish, German, and Italian.
+Important ancestries of people in Alexandria include French, Irish, English, German, and Italian.

 The most common language spoken in Alexandria is English.
 Other important languages spoken here include Spanish and Tagalog.